All Episodes

 Let's create a military safe zone.

-Let's provide food, water, shelter, uh beds, cots, blankets, baby formula, medicine but let's not risk what James Comey, our FBI director is warning and Brennan our CIA director is warning and our assistant FBI director Steinbeck is warning and our House Homeland Security Chairman Mike McCall is warning about and and our our national director of intelligence James Clapper is warning about and General John Allen our former special envoy to defeat ISIS is war warning about and that is that ISIS and
+But let's not risk what James Comey, our FBI director, is warning, and Brennan, our CIA director, is warning, and our assistant FBI director Steinbeck is warning, and our House Homeland Security Chairman, Mike McCall, is warning about, and our National Director of Intelligence, James Clapper, is warning about, and General John Allen, our former special envoy to defeat ISIS, is warning about, and that is that ISIS and radical Islamists will infiltrate the refugee population.

-Now are you willing to gamble with the lives of the American people when we have an alternative to keep these refugees victims of a civil war safe in an area closer to their home.
+Now, are you willing to gamble with the lives of the American people when we have an alternative to keep these refugees, victims of a civil war, safe in an area closer to their home?

-Are you willing to gamble with your life and the lives of your fellow Americans that's what it comes down to.
+Are you willing to gamble with your life and the lives of your fellow Americans?

-I guess so and if you put it that way, yes I believe strongly enough in our refugee process and the fact that it takes eighteen to twenty four months to vet these refugees it is completely possible that someone may slip through the cracks.
+I guess so, and if you put it that way, yes, I believe strongly enough in our refugee process and the fact that it takes 18 to 24 months to vet these refugees.

-But when you had, you know, coming off a week where we saw the picture of that little boy in Aleppo, which I'm sure totally tugged at the heartstrings for both of you with all due respect stop right there because what you're describing is not the process because we have an expedited process at the current moment and that means that people are coming in after f less than two months of vetting.
+With all due respect, stop right there, because what you're describing is not the process, because we have an expedited process at the current moment, and that means that people are coming in after less than two months of vetting.

-And on top of that, we know that ISIS and Al Qaeda and radical Islamists are actually training those people they want to infiltrate the population, how to deal with the vetting process so that they can skate by.
+And on top of that, we know that ISIS and al-Qaeda and radical Islamists are actually training those people they want to infiltrate the population how to deal with the vetting process so that they can skate by.

-Are you gonna take responsibility?
+Are you going to take responsibility?

 Is there blood on your hands for supporting this?